 “Grounding” is not a term strictly reserved for astrologers and esoteric coaches.
-It literally means staying grounded in reality – a trick that has a lot to do with overcoming irrational episodes of dreading before something non-existent.
-Check RelaxifyApp Guided Body Scan Exercise
+It literally means staying grounded in reality — a trick that has a lot to do with overcoming irrational episodes of dreading before something non-existent.
+Check out our RelaxifyApp Guided Body Scan Exercise.

 There are plenty of grounding techniques you can try before you find the one that works for you.
 One of the most common ways to perform your reality check is to focus on a physical object and simply think of it.
 It can be a necklace, a stone, a leaf, a souvenir, or basically anything.
 The trick is to focus on its properties, think of its textures, its origins, its meaning, or whatever keeps your thoughts away from the faux menace you’re dealing with.

 It’s not just about physically removing yourself from the place that potentially triggered you.
 It’s about the movement itself — the steady rhythm of your steps, the motion of your body, and the symbolic fact that you’re pushing forward.